-Set in the scenic Allegheny Mountains, The Homestead in Hot Springs, Virginia, is one of America's oldest spas.
+Set in the scenic Allegheny Mountains, The Omni Homestead in Hot Springs, Virginia, is one of America's oldest spas.
 The stately red brick and white columned 496-room resort was founded in 1766.
 Thomas Jefferson bathed in the hot springs here and you can, too, inside a round barn-like structure known as The Jefferson Pools.
-(You don't have to stay at the resort to visit the 98-degree hot springs.)
-The lavish new spa has a Spa Suite where whole families can gather.
+And you don't have to stay at the resort to visit the 98-degree hot springs.
+The lavish spa has a Spa Suite where whole families can gather.
 Address: 1766 Homestead Drive, Hot Springs, Virginia.
 Phone: 800- 838-1766 or 540-839-1766.

 inspired by Native Americans, European-style "water cures," African rootworks and powders, and herbal treatments from the garden.
 The Williamsburg Lodge is just a short walk from Colonial Williamsburg, which brings to life America in the 1700s.
 Address: Williamsburg Lodge, 310 South England Street, Williamsburg, Virginia, 23185.
 Phone: 800-447-8679 or 757-229-1000.

 Set on 11,000 acres in the Blue Ridge Mountains, Wintergreen Resort is a four-season, 300-room mountain retreat best known for its skiing and 45 holes of championship golf.
 The modern new 12,000 square-foot spa is set at the highest point of the resort, offering beautiful views of the mountains and valley below.
 The family-friendly spa includes treatments aimed at teenagers and pregnancy massage